(Effective Fall 2020)

 Program GoalsA graduate of this major should be able to:

 - demonstrate safe welding practices in the field and the shop.

-- demonstrate the skills of an entry-level welder using oxy-fuel, electric, and inert gas shielded methods.
+- demonstrate the skills of an entry-level welder using common welding processes of various levels.

 - distinguish the types of welding power sources and their characteristics, uses, and limitations.